DrewPagal/Cambio/README.md

 - Black king: Look at one of your cards and another player's card and switch

 ### Setup
-1. With a shuffled deck, every player is given 4 cards (serves as the starting hand)
+1. With a shuffled deck, every player is given 4 cards (Serves as the starting hand)
-2. Each player organizes their cards in a 2x2 pattern (alternatively, just do it however you want so long as you do not move them with the desire to trick opponents)
+2. Each player organizes their cards in a 2x2 pattern (Alternatively, just do it however you want so long as you do not move them with the desire to trick opponents)
    Image
 3. Place the rest of the cards in a deck to draw from
 4. Determine the player turn order